 - Access to phone coaching

-- 20 week commitment to family/child program
+- 20-week commitment to family/child program

-- Weekly skills training group
+- The weekly skills training group

-- DBT therapists participate in consultation team
+- DBT therapists participate in a consultation team

 - Weekly homework assignments to help practice skills